 - scanned copy of your passport’s information page

 - Cover letter and sample itinerary

 - Evidence of funds (personal bank statements / savings account, payslip, credit / debit card statements)

 - Certification Letter from school for your son / daughter (if they are studying)

 - Certificate of Employment (if employed)

-Note: Before you upload all your documents, I suggest that you organize the file name for each scanned copy so the assessor can easily track the arrangement of your documents.
+All scanned documents are in JPEG format.
+Before you upload all your documents, I suggest that you organize the file name for each scanned copy so the assessor can easily track the arrangement of your documents.

 - Juan dela Cruz old passport page 1, Juan dela Cruz old passport page 2, Juan dela Cruz old passport Nth page

 - Emma dela Cruz new passport page 1, Emma dela Cruz new passport page 2, Emma dela Cruz new passport Nth page

 - Juan and Emma dela Cruz Marriage certificate page 1, Juan and Emma dela Cruz married certificate page 2